-First you need to open ECP (Exchange Admin Center) and go to the mail flow tab in the left pane.
+- First, open Exchange admin center (ECP) and go to the mail flow section in the left pane.

-This opens a new window where you can select the assistant’s email.
+- Choose the sender that you want to set up the rule for.
 Highlight it on the list and click the add-> button.
 Then click OK.

-- Forward message for approval… This option allows to stop the message from leaving your organization until it is accepted by the defined user or sender’s manager.
+- Forward message for approval… This option allows you to stop the message from leaving your organization until it is accepted by an authorized person.

 - Redirect the message to… The message is not delivered to the original recipient and is redirected to the one defined in the rule.

-Confirm your selection with the OK button.
-Next in the main rule’s wizard window click Save to finish.
+- Confirm your selection with the OK button.
+Then, click Save to finish the rule configuration.

 Extending email forwarding capabilities of Exchange

 A complete solution would be to perform mail redirection directly on the server level, without modifying the original message at all.
-CodeTwo Exchange Rules Pro allows automatic email forwarding, offers a wide range of conditions that trigger the action and keeps you safe as it does not tamper with the original email header at all.
+CodeTwo Exchange Rules Pro allows you to set up automatic email forwarding with the use of a wide range of conditions that can trigger the rule.
+The program also keeps you safe as it does not tamper with the original email header at all.